AjayrajSingh/topaz/app/xi/README.md

     fbuild
     ${FUCHSIA_DIR}/scripts/symlink-dot-packages.py --tree=//apps/xi/*

-Assuming you have a working Acer setup an running `fboot` in a different terminal session, you can reboot the Acer with the new build using:
+Assuming you have a working Acer setup and are running `fboot` in a different terminal session, you can reboot the Acer with the new build using:

     freboot